 This manual gives descriptions of the publicly available features of UNIX.
-It provides neither a general overview - see "The UNIX Time-sharing System" for that - nor details of the implementation of the system, (which remain to be disclosed).
+It provides neither a general overview - see "The UNIX Time-sharing System" (Comm.
+ACM 17 7, July 1974, pp. 365-375) for that - nor details of the implementation of the system, which remain to be disclosed.